 Toptal – hire the top 3% of freelance talent

-Toptal is THE freelance jobs site which is aimed at only offering (top tal)ent.
+Toptal is THE freelance jobs site that is aimed at only offering (top tal)ent.
 Toptal does not allow everybody to register though – they have a very rigorous process to get accepted and only about 3% of applicants actually manage to get accepted to the marketplace.
-Toptal knows that most people don’t have time to sieve through the hundreds of applications which the typical freelancing job gets – so they do the hard work of screening out applicants.
+Toptal knows that most people don’t have time to sieve through the hundreds of applications that the typical freelancing job gets – so they do the hard work of screening out applicants.
 If you make it on Toptal, then you’re guaranteed a good freelancing income.

 Freelancer.com – hire expert freelancers for your online job

 Wonder of wonders – if you are looking for freelance work, where better than freelancer.com?
 There are 850 categories to choose from, so your problem is going to be where to start.

 UpWork – find freelance jobs to tackle any job, any size, any time

 Upwork has about $1 billion worth of projects done annually over about 3 million projects done annually.
 Formerly known as ODesk, this is one very popular site for finding freelance work.

 PeoplePerHour – a community of talent available to work remotely